merrellb/trio_libs/README.md

 # trio_libs
-Attempts to get trio working with some of my favorite tools
+Learning trio by trying to write stuff I can use

-Works with the 0.9.1 version of wsproto (not surrently on Pypi)
+Works with the 0.9.1 version of wsproto (not currently on Pypi)

+python3 wsproto_server.py
+python3 wsproto_client.py